Staff

 Administrative

-Rebecca Baldwin is the Executive Director of Saratoga Center for the Family.
+Rebecca Abre is the Executive Director of Saratoga Center for the Family.
 Rebecca has spent her career focusing on children and families who’s lives have been impacted by trauma.
-She has worked across the Capital District creating and expanding community programming and facilitating community partnerships.
-Her experience ranges from Domestic Violence to Substance Abuse; Prevention and Mental Health to Foster Care.
+She has worked across the Capital District and the Adirondack Region creating and expanding community programming, as well as facilitating community partnerships.

 Rebecca obtained her Bachelor’s of Science in Social Work from the College of Saint Rose in Albany, NY.
 After working in the field for a number of years, she returned to graduate school and obtained a Master’s Degree in Social Work with a concentration in Social Work Administration from the University at Albany.